datasciblog/datasciblog.github.io/_posts/2020-02-18-tree-based-methods-01.md

 	<img src="https://github.com/datasciblog/datasciblog.github.io/blob/master/_posts/images/2020-02-18-tree-based-methods-01/7.png?raw=true">
 </figure>

-One can show that the entropy will take on a value near zero if the pˆmk’s are all near zero or near one.
+One can show that the entropy will take on a value near zero if the $\hat{p}_{mk}$’s are all near zero or near one.
 Therefore, like the Gini index, the entropy will take on a small value if the mth node is pure.
 In fact, **it turns out that the Gini index and the entropy are quite similar numerically**.

 # Advantages and Disadvantages of Trees